ggamel/dotfiles/README.md

 ## What?

 Greg Gamel's dotfiles.
 These help me surf the waves of the internet with more ease.
-Much has been borrowed from @pengwynn, @holman, and @adamyonk (who likely borrowed much from other smart folks).
+Much has been borrowed from @pengwynn, @holman, and @adamyonk (who borrowed much from other smart folks).

 ## How?